SUPPORT US

 Storytelling is a great way to get your customer excited about what you’re selling and to demonstrate your competency.
 The hard part is not telling the story, it’s how you tie it together with the specific features and benefits of what you’re selling.
 That’s what this article helps you do.

-In this third episode in the series about how denim is made, you’ll learn about natural and synthetic indigo, and the differences between rope dyeing and slasher dyeing.
+In this fourth episode in the series about how denim is made, you’ll learn how denim is woven and why denimheads prefer shuttle-loomed denim.

 In this second episode in the series about how denim is made, you’ll learn how yarn is made in the spinning process of denim production.
 I also discuss the pros and cons of ring spinning vs. open-end spinning and why denimheads prefer ring-spun denim.